jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 The basic concepts of memory management are simple, but the details of variant implementations and their historical development are complex.
 These concepts can be put to practical use in three ways:

-1. Tuning production systems to optimize performance.
+1. Tuning memory management on operating systems in common use (Windows, Linux, macOS, Android, iOS) to optimize performance.
 2. Design of customized memory management for real-time embedded systems in the Internet of Things (IoT).
-3. Memory management optimized for parallel processing, for example GPUs being applied to machine learning and Large Language Models (LLMs).
+3. Memory management optimized for parallel processing, for example GPUs applied to machine learning and Large Language Models (LLMs).

 > How does the 'memory management' problem arise in computing ?